2017–18 EFL Cup: Entry

-A total of four clubs played in the semi-finals, all winners of the fifth round.
+A total of four clubs played in the semi-finals, all winners of the quarter-finals.
 There was no seeding in this round and the draw was held on 20 December at Ashton Gate immediately after Bristol City knocked out defending champions Manchester United in the 5th round.

 Matches

 The semi-finals were played over two legs, with each team playing one leg at home.
 The team that scored the most goals on aggregate over the two legs advanced to the final.
 If the aggregate score was level after 90 minutes in the second leg of a semi-final two 15-minute periods of extra time were played each way.
 If the aggregate score in a semi-final was still level at the end of extra time the tie was decided by the away goals rule, i.e. the team that scored most goals away from home over the two legs advanced.
 If a semi-final tie was still level, the result was determined by a penalty shoot-out.

 The lowest ranked side to reach this stage of the competition was Championship club Bristol City.